 operations of the agreement

-Note: Enterprise agreements must not exclude the 10 minimum National Employment Standards (NES) .
+Enterprise agreements must not exclude the 10 minimum National Employment Standards (NES) .
+Further, they must adhere to all the national conditions contained in national legislation.

-These agreements can have a huge advantage to both the employer and their employees in their business operations.
+These agreements can be of huge advantage to both the employer and their employees in their business operations.
 Some of the common advantages include:

 - flexibility around working hours